 THE WINTER ENRICHMENT PROGRAM (WEP)

-This two-week program is designed to unleash the creativity of KAUST students, guests, and audience participants.
+This annual two-week program is designed to unleash the creativity of KAUST students, guests, and audience participants.

 Since 2010, WEP has proudly hosted Nobel laureates, CEOs, professors from leading universities, elite athletes, artists, and distinguished regional and local leaders and decision-makers, making it a global hub of knowledge sharing.